tan-xianglong/macandcheesefinal/README.md

  *	Home
  *	About Us
  * Shop
+ * Add product(after authenticated with 'Admin' role)
- * Log in
+ * Log in/out

-* Add a link to each menu item so it redirects to expected html page.
+* Thymeleaf template engine to create a separate navbar.html and footer.html to be inserted in all main html files & redirects the expected html pages

 * Responsive behaviour: